 Since 2017 he teaches Film History and Documentary Methods at Kampala Film School.

-POLLY KAMUKAMA is an award-winning Ugandan film critic, journalist, film curator and film tutor.
-He has over 12 years of experience working in various capacities within the film and media industries in Uganda and beyond.
+POLLY KAMUKAMA is a Ugandan film critic, journalist, film curator and film tutor.

 He holds a Bachelor's Degree in Mass Communication from Makerere University and a Masters in Film Studies (Distinction) from the University of Southampton, UK.

-As a journalist and film critic, he has worked with most of the leading publications in Uganda including New Vision, The Independent, Red paper and The Observer, winning a number of accolades in the process.
-As a curator, he's been at the helm of nearly all the major film festivals in Uganda including Amakula, Uganda Film Festival, Pearl International Film Festival, Nile’s Diaspora International Film Festival and the Euro-East Africa Film Festival among others.
+As a journalist and film critic, he has worked with most of the leading publications in Uganda including New Vision, The Independent, Red paper and The Observer.
+As a curator, he's been working with Amakula, Uganda Film Festival, Pearl International Film Festival, Nile’s Diaspora International Film Festival and the Euro-East Africa Film Festival among others.

 Polly is an alumna of the Talent Press campus at the 2013 International Film Festival of Rotterdam, the 2013 Durban International Film Festival, the 2016/2017 Commonwealth Scholarship, which enabled him to undertake his MA studies in the UK.